 Are you creating a new garden or revamping an existing one?
 Planning is everything so you are not distracted when those garden centers open this spring.
 After a long winter you will want one of everything.
 Don’t be tempted.
 Decide what your final goal is.
 What is the final picture you are imagining?
 You want to create a harmonious, pleasing garden that draws your eye gradually from one bed to the next.
-This blog is rather long as I hope to provide you with lots of timely gardening tips. i have also included links to many plants and places to order from.
+This blog is rather long as I hope to provide you with lots of timely gardening tips.
+If you are looking for inspiration you might consider attending some of the Open Garden Days by The Garden Conservancy in your area.
+My garden is open on June 4th.
+I have also included links to many plants and places to order from.

 When choosing new plants be sure to read the tags carefully.
 A plant that thrives in a rock garden will not survive in an area that is often wet.
 Know your growing zone.
 If you love a plant that has a very different growing zone it might mean you need to consider trying it as an annual or putting it in a container.
 Watch your garden area carefully to determine what direction your beds will be facing: South, Southwest etc. Consider whether you want a plant to have showy flowers, foliage or attractive seed heads.

 Perennials return year after year while annuals are typically one and done although some will self seed.
 A perfect example of this is Verbena Bonariensis.
 It is an annual here in my Zone 5b garden but it vigorously self seeds.
 Be careful what you plant or you might be pulling it out for years to come.
 I found this out with Bee Balm which was quickly taking over every bed.
 So sad, since I love it.